 Meet the Safeguarding Team

-Designated Safeguarding Lead: Ben Lynch (Assistant Headteacher)
+Designated Safeguarding Lead: Ben Lynch (Deputy Headteacher)

 If at anytime you have any issues or any concerns, please do not hesitate to contact them.